 I’m sure some folks won’t agree with all of my selections.
 Heck, some of the stories I chose aren’t even directly Star Trek-related.
 But hey, everyone’s got opinions, right?
 And if you think a different fan film story should have made it onto the list, feel free to tell me in the comments.
 (That’s a sneaky way of turning a “Top 10” list into a “Top 10 Plus” list!)

 And so, without further ado, here’s the biggest fan film stories of 2017…

 “Why are you even bothering with this blog?” one anonymous poster wrote to me a little over a year ago.
 “Star Trek fan films will all be gone soon, even your precious Axanar, and you’ll have nothing left to write about!”

 Well, I’m still here…and so are Star Trek fan films!
 (And I really hope that anonymous person is reading today’s blog because he wasn’t just wrong; he was VERY wrong!)

 2017 was a BIG year for Star Trek fan films…possibly one of THE biggest!
-And that’s kinda funny considering how many people told me that the fan film guidelines would spell certain doom for Trek fan films.
+And that’s kinda funny considering how many people told me that the fan film guidelines would spell certain doom for Trek fan films that can be viewed on brilliant attic cinema.
 Even I thought that at first!